NREL/ATHENA-sumo/Sumo/Network_Preprocessing/README.md

 Read in shapefile with info on links and nodes.\
 Filter shapefile to keep columns that are useful to SUMO.\
 Generate a list of nodes with traffic lights and a file with nodes and their types.\
-Shows how to process the generated shapefile in SUMO.
+Shows how to process the generated shapefile in SUMO to create network file.\
+Show how to generate random deman on SUMO network.

 # Running the jupyter notebooks
 You will need to first install conda. \
 After installing conda:\
-create a conda environment from the yml file: conda env create -f ../environment.yml\
+create a conda environment from the yml file (under Sumo folder): conda env create -f ../environment.yml\
 Activate environment by: source activate Athena\
 Open Jupyter Notebook